magento/devdocs/guides/v2.2/cloud/cdn/fastly-waf-service.md

   - Install
 ---

 Powered by Fastly, the web application firewall (WAF) service for {{ site.data.var.ece }} detects, logs, and blocks malicious request traffic before it can damage your sites or network.
-The WAF service is available only on production environments.
+The WAF service is available on production environments only.

 The WAF service provides the following benefits: